 To get you started, Sprig provides an ever-growing study template library with preconfigured studies to answer many common user questions; or, you can easily create and launch your own custom study.

-Ad hoc surveys can be targeted at any stage in the journey (or across all stages), and by a host of other criteria including page URL, user attributes, and events.
+Ad hoc studies can be targeted at any stage in the journey (or across all stages) and by a host of other criteria including page URL, user attributes, and events.
 The result is nearly infinite possibilities for understanding your customers.

 Now that you understand how you can use UserLeap, what are you waiting for?
-Visit the template library and launch your first survey today!
+Visit the template library and launch your first study today!